This small-group project lets students apply what they've learned about combatting stress by demonstrating practical coping skills.

 The collaborative nature of this small group activity allows students to contribute at their proficiency level.

-Students in need of a challenge can be appointed to a leadership role within their small group.
+Students needing a challenge can be appointed to a leadership role within their small group.

-Adversely, purposeful grouping can be used to provide struggling students with needed support.
+Adversely, purposeful grouping can provide struggling students with needed support.

 Easily Prepare This Resource for Your Students